nielsdB97/react-native-opentok/Readme.md

 ### iOS

+To install this package, you need Cocoapods.
+1. Install Cocoapods
+2. Install this package using `npm install`
-To install using Cocoapods, simply insert the following line into your `Podfile` and run `pod install`
+3. Insert the following line into your `Podfile`

   `pod 'react-native-opentok',  :path => '../node_modules/react-native-opentok'`
+4. Run `pod install`

 ### Android

-- In your `android/app/build.gradle` add:
+1. In your `android/app/build.gradle` add:
 ```groovy
 ...
 dependencies {